munificent/craftinginterpreters/book/types-of-values.md

 Lox follows Ruby in that `nil` and `false` are falsey and every other value behaves like `true`.
-We've got a new instruction we can generate, so we also need to be able to *un*-generate it in the disassembler:
+We've got a new instruction we can generate, so we also need to be able to *un*-generate it in the disassembler.

 ^code disassemble-not (2 before, 1 after)